mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 6/JTAS_-_Volume_6_10-05-24.md

 ```
 That last point means it is barely possible for talented sophonts to
 astrogate a Hop-1, let alone higher.
 The usual response is to let the
-computer do it, taking advantage of a computer’s ability to run simulation
+computer do it, taking advantage of a computer's ability to run simulation
 after simulation until it narrows to an optimal solution.
 The computation
 cannot begin until the starship is in the system it wishes to jump from
 and someone tells the computer where the starship will jump next (which